Get a quote

 Damage to HVAC units is typically covered in one of two coverage parts in home insurance.
 These are:

-When does home insurance cover HVAC?
+When does home insurance cover HVAC replacement?

 For your home insurance policy to cover your HVAC unit, a covered peril has to have caused the loss.
 Covered perils typically include things like fire or lightning strikes.
-If the damage is caused by a covered peril – that is, by an incident your homeowners' insurance can pay for – then the damage to your AC or heater is probably covered.
+If the damage is caused by a covered peril – that is, by an incident your homeowners insurance can pay for – then the damage to your AC or heater is probably covered.

 Let’s say a direct lightning strike fries your central AC unit.
 In that case, there’s a good chance your insurance will pay to repair or replace it.
 That’s because lightning damage is covered by most standard home insurance policies.